 Redness of gums: When you have a gum infection, there’s a high likelihood that you will notice redness of the gum tissues.
 When left untreated, this can cause the gums to recede especially for those with thin gum tissues.

-Sensitivity of gum tissue: If you notice sensitivity of gum tissue whenever you brush your teeth, it could be a sign of gum disease.
+The sensitivity of gum tissue: If you notice the sensitivity of gum tissue whenever you brush your teeth, it could be a sign of gum disease.
 The exposed roots, especially if you have receding gums, may experience sensitivity whenever you take hot or cold drinks and foods.

 Pain and soreness: When the periodontal disease has become acute, it may result in pain and soreness.
 You may even notice some abscess, pus in the area and excessive bone loss.
 At this point, you really need to visit your local dental office Richmond Hill and have the gum disease treated immediately.